HRC38 – Ukraine: MRG calls on authorities to prevent and remedy attacks against Roma

-Agenda item 10 ID on regular periodic update on Ukraine
+Agenda item 10 – Interactive Dialogue on the regular periodic update on Ukraine

 Thank you Mister President,

 MRG wishes to express its deep concern at the outbreak of violent and sometimes fatal assaults on Roma communities in Ukraine over the past 3 months.
 Although these incidents appear to be the actions of far-right paramilitary organisations, MRG is convinced that a culture of impunity towards perpetrators of violence and intimidation towards Roma has emerged in Ukraine, directly as the result of the failure of the state authorities to address previous incidents involving public officials since 2016.